No mention of Bidens, Burisma while Ukraine military aid was held up, State official testifies

 Pressed during the interview if anyone helped him recall the details, Holmes said, "that wouldn’t have been needed, sir, because, as I said, the event itself was so distinctive that I remember it very clearly."

-Holmes said that Sondland announced that the president was “in a bad mood.”
-And, Holmes said he “asked Ambassador Sondland if it was true that the President did not give a sh-- about Ukraine.
-Ambassador Sondland agreed that the president did not give a sh-- about Ukraine..nope, not at all, doesn’t give a shi--about Ukraine.”
+Holmes said Sondland announced that the president was "in a bad mood."
+And, Holmes said he "asked Ambassador Sondland if it was true that the president did not give a sh-- about Ukraine.
+Ambassador Sondland agreed that the president did not give a sh-- about Ukraine..nope, not at all, doesn’t give a sh-- about Ukraine."

-Holmes said that the President “only cares about ‘big stuff.’”
-Holmes testified that Sondland said that didn’t mean war with Russia, but “this Biden investigation that Giuliani is pushing.”
+Holmes said the president "only cares about 'big stuff.'"
+Holmes testified that Sondland said that didn't mean war with Russia, but "this Biden investigation that Giuliani is pushing."

-During a meeting between then-National Security Advisor John Bolton and Zelensky’s top aide Andriy Bogdan in Kiev, Holmes served as note taker.
-Holmes indicated Bolton was frustrated “about Giuliani’s influence with the president, making clear that there was nothing he could do about it.”
+During a meeting between then-National Security Advisor John Bolton and Zelensky’s top aide Andriy Bogdan in Kiev, Holmes served as note-taker.
+Holmes indicated Bolton was frustrated "about Giuliani's influence with the president, making clear that there was nothing he could do about it."

 CLICK HERE TO SIGN UP FOR A FOX NATION FREE TRIAL